-The upgrade process consists of far more than just ‘simply’ updating the Magento platform, as a great many things need to be considered, tested, changed, and deployed.
+The upgrade process consists of far more than just simply updating the Magento platform, as a great many things need to be considered, tested, changed, and deployed.
 A version upgrade requires many actions.
-In this article we’ll go through the 4 phases of Magento upgrade, clarifying what does Magento 2 upgrade entail, how does Magento upgrade work, and why does Magento upgrade take so long?
+In this article, we’ll go through the 4 phases of the Magento upgrade, clarifying what does Magento 2 upgrade entail, how does Magento upgrade work, and why does Magento upgrade take so long.

-- Thoroughly inspect release notes, note areas that’ll require special attention.
+- Thoroughly inspect release notes and note areas that’ll require special attention

-- Upgrade Magento vendor source to version 2.3.x (or any other version).
+- Upgrade Magento vendor source to version 2.4.x (or any other version)

-- Ensure that all standard Magento deployment commands work e.g. install, deploy,
+- Ensure that all standard Magento deployment commands work, e.g., install, deploy, compile, and cache management

-- If this cannot be resolved in a timely manner, estimate effort necessary to get the site in
+- If this cannot be resolved in a timely manner, estimate the effort necessary to get the site in running condition

 Result: A website that serves pages and some of the functionality works.